Keeping track of prescriptions for controlled substances and addressing the medication abuse problem has attained paramount importance.

-Electronic prescriptions for controlled substances, generally known as EPCS, is a modern technology solution that helps address the issue of prescription drug abuse.
+Electronic prescriptions for controlled substances, generally known as EPCS, is a modern technology solution that helps address the issue of prescription medication abuse.
 The U.S. Drug Enforcement Administration (DEA) approved EPCS in the year 2010, when the DEA modified its regulations for allowing practitioners to transmit Schedule II-V prescriptions in the electronic format.
 This allowed pharmacies to receive and dispense, apart from archiving these EPCS orders.

-With the objective of deterring abuse and misuse of prescription drugs, authorities worked in unison for creating programs and legislation The DEA provides guidance for EPCS; EPCS technology addresses the issue of stolen or forged prescriptions.
+With the objective of deterring abuse and misuse of prescription medication, authorities worked in unison for creating programs and legislation The DEA provides guidance for EPCS; EPCS technology addresses the issue of stolen or forged prescriptions.
 This is achieved by measures such as requiring prescribers' authentication, enhancing security standards, and auditing the activities taking place on the EPCS platform.

 Prescription for Controlled Substances